Fresh investigation into the murder of Michaela McAreavey in Mauritius

 John and Michaela McAreavey on their wedding day at St Malachy’s Church, Ballymacilrory.
 McAreavey has pursued a campaign for justice since his new bride was strangled in their hotel room at a luxury resort in January 2011.
 Photograph: Irish News/PA Wire

-The widower of a honeymooner murdered in Mauritius has said the country’s government has launched a new investigation into her death.
+The widower of a honeymooner murdered in Mauritius in 2011 has said the country’s government has launched a new investigation into her death.

-John McAreavey confirmed the fresh investigation into his wife Michaela’s death on social media, but he has questioned the timing of the latest probe.
+John McAreavey confirmed the fresh investigation into his wife Michaela’s death on social media, but questioned the timing of the latest probe which comes one week after he criticised Liverpool FC’s commercial partnership with Mauritius.

-Mr McAreavey has pursued a campaign for justice since his new bride was strangled in their hotel room at a luxury resort in January 2011.
+Mr McAreavey has pursued a campaign for justice since his wife was strangled in their hotel room at the luxury Legends Hotel resort in the fishing village of Grande Gaube in the north east of the country in January 2011.

 He has accused Mauritian authorities of indifference and inaction on the case, claiming they are more interested in preserving the island’s reputation as a holiday destination than catching the killers.